BomBomBoss/PaymentAppForCitadele/README.md

 Purchase can be performed with valid bank card.
 Luhn Alogirthm implemeted.
 All neccesary purchase information will be send via mail.

+Added 02.09.2022.
+Please use your Email and Password in application.properties file and EmailSenderService class

 ![](header.png)